 Discoid eczema often starts on the legs.
 Some people will only have one or two patches of discoid eczema but others may develop many patches.
-In some people, patches will only be on the legs but discoid eczema can occur anywhere on the body.
-However, it is uncommon on the face and scalp.
+Discoid eczema can occur anywhere on the body but it is relatively common for it to only be on the legs.
+It is uncommon on the face and scalp.
 It tends to become worse in the winter months in cold, dry climates.
 Sun tends to improve the symptoms in most people.
-Because of these features, discoid eczema can be mistaken for psoriasis.
+Because of this discoid eczema can sometimes be mistaken for psoriasis.

 Sometimes certain medicines can trigger discoid eczema in some people.
 For example, medicines used to treat hepatitis C infection (called interferon and ribavirin).
-Insect bites or injury to the skin can also trigger an outbreak of discoid eczema in some people.
+Insect bites or a minor skin injury can also trigger an outbreak of discoid eczema in some people.

 Because the fatty, protective layer within the skin is lost, it is thought that some people with discoid eczema may also have an increased risk of developing contact dermatitis.
 Contact dermatitis is eczema that is caused by your skin reacting to a substance it has come into contact with.
 Such substances can include nickel in jewellery or belt buckles, cosmetics, preservatives in creams and ointments, additives to leather, etc. See the separate leaflet called Contact Dermatitis for more details.

 Discoid eczema is quite common and probably affects about 2 in 1,000 people.
 It seems to be more common in men than in women.
-Discoid eczema can affect men and women of any age but it most commonly affects people aged between 50 and 65.
-It also affects women between the ages of 15 and 25.
+Discoid eczema can affect men and women of any age but it most commonly affects people aged between 50 and 65 and women between the ages of 15 and 25.
 It is rare in children.

 It is diagnosed by the typical skin appearance.
-If your doctor is uncertain about the diagnosis then he or she may need to exclude a fungal skin infection.
-For example, if there has been clearing of the skin rash in the centre (as described above), they may suggest scraping a few skin cells off a skin patch.
-These can then be sent off to the laboratory to look for a fungal infection.
-If your doctor is worried that there may be a bacterial infection of a skin patch, they may take a sample (swab).
-Again, this can be sent to the laboratory to look for this type of infection.
+If a doctor is uncertain about the diagnosis then they may need to exclude a fungal skin infection.
+For example, if there has been clearing of the skin rash in the centre (as described above), they may suggest scraping a few skin cells off a skin patch which can then be sent off to the laboratory to look for a fungal infection.

-If your doctor feels that you may have contact dermatitis, they may suggest skin patch testing.
-In this procedure, tiny amounts of up to 25 or more substances are applied as small patches to your skin, usually on your upper back.
+If your doctor feels that this may have contact dermatitis, they may suggest skin patch testing.
+In this procedure, tiny amounts of up to 25 or more substances are applied as small patches to the skin, usually on your upper back.
 They are fixed on with non-allergic tape.
-Some days later, you return to the skin department and the patches are removed.
-Your skin is examined to see if there is a reaction to any of the tested substances.
+Some days later, the patches are removed by a dermatology specialist and the skin is examined to see if there is a reaction to any of the tested substances.
 See the separate leaflet called Patch Testing for Contact Dermatitis for more details.

 Treatment is aimed at: